hongvincent/agent-shutton/README.md

-## Project Overview - Agent Shellton
+## Project Overview - Agent Shutton

 NOTE: This is a **sample submssion** for the [Kaggle Agents Intensive Capstone project](https://www.kaggle.com/competitions/agents-intensive-course-capstone-2025/).
 Use this as a point of reference for structuring your submission.
 Avoid simply copying and reusing logic and or concepts.

 NOTE: This sample submssion was inspired and lifted from the official [ADK-Samples](https://github.com/google/adk-samples/tree/main/python/agents/blog-writer) repository.
 Special thanks to Pier Paolo Ippolito for his contributions.

-This project contains the core logic for Agent Shellton, a multi-agent system designed to assist users in creating various types of blog posts.
+This project contains the core logic for Agent Shutton, a multi-agent system designed to assist users in creating various types of blog posts.
 The agent is built using Google Agent Development Kit (ADK) and follows a modular architecture.

 ![Architecture](./thumbnail.png "Optional Title")